d3tourrr/kin-discord/README.md

 1. Get your Kindroid API token
    1. Open the side bar while chatting with a Kindroid and click General, then scroll to the bottom and expand API & advanced integration
    1. Copy your API key
-1. Get the Nomi ID from the same place you copied your API key - note, you have to be chatting with the specific Kindroid who you wish to bring to Discord
+1. Get the Kindroid ID from the same place you copied your API key - note, you have to be chatting with the specific Kindroid who you wish to bring to Discord
 1. Run the Docker container: `docker run -e DISCORD_BOT_TOKEN=$DISCORD_BOT_TOKEN -e KIN_TOKEN=$KIN_TOKEN -e KIN_ID=$KIN_ID kin-discord`
    1. Replace `$DISCORD_BOT_TOKEN` with the bot token you copied from the Discord developer portal
    1. Replace `$KIN_TOKEN` with the API key you copied from the General page
-   1. Replace `%KIN_ID` with the ID for your specific Kindroid, shown when you get your API key from the General page
+   1. Replace `$KIN_ID` with the ID for your specific Kindroid, shown when you get your API key from the General page
 1. Interact with your Kindroid in Discord!

 # Interacting in Discord with your Kindroid

 This integration is setup so that your Kindroid will see messages where they are pinged (including replies to messages your Kindroid posts).
-Discord messages sent to Kindroid are sent with a prefix to help your Nomi tell the difference between messages you send them in the Nomi app and messages that are sent to them from Discord.
+Discord messages sent to Kindroid are sent with a prefix to help your Kindroid tell the difference between messages you send them in the Kindroid app and messages that are sent to them from Discord.
 They look something like this.

 > `*Discord Message from Bealy:* Hi @Vicky I'm one of the trolls that @.d3tour warned you about.`